opstower-ai/llm-opstower/README.md

 ## Capabilities Roadmap

 Just like how a DevOps engineer learns, we're starting with a focus on information retrevial (ex: "what is our estimated AWS bill for this month").
-After building up a base set of capabalities, we'll extend to deeper reasoning (ex: "what resources appear to be not used and/or over-provisioned and how much could we reduce costs?").
+After building up a base set of capabalities, we'll extend to tackling reasoning you cannot infer from a ready-made dashboard (ex: "what resources appear to be not used and/or over-provisioned and how much could we reduce costs?").

 | Knowledge area | Status | Accuracy % |
 | -------- | -------- | -------- |